-HomeCancerLung CancerThe Great American Smokeout: Six Reasons to Quit Smoking in November
+HomeCancerLung CancerThe Great American Smokeout: Six Reasons To Quit Smoking in November

-The Great American Smokeout: Six Reasons to Quit Smoking in November
+The Great American Smokeout: Six Reasons To Quit Smoking in November

-More than 40 million Americans smoke cigarettes, despite the fact that tobacco use is the single largest preventable cause of death in the U.S. To help lower this number and the heightened risk for disease caused by cigarette smoking, the American Cancer Society’s Great American Smokeout is Thursday, November 17.
-The event is held each year to encourage smokers to set a quit date with a community of peers and support.
+To help lower this number and the heightened risk for disease caused by cigarette smoking, the American Cancer Society’s Great American Smokeout is Thursday, November 16.
+The event is held each year to encourage smokers to set a quit date along with a community of peers and support.

 According to the American Cancer Society: